top of page

 Luxury Safaris

-• Safaris offering lodge/safari camp accommodation within a reserve
+• Safaris offering lodge/safari camp accommodation within a Big Five Reserve

 • Safaris offering meals and restaurant facilities

-• Safaris offering open vehicle game drive activities
+• Safaris offering guided, open vehicle game drives

 • Safaris offering Africa's Big Five (this means that sightings of lion, leopard, rhino, elephant and buffalo are possible)